OceanDataTools/openrvdas/INSTALL.md

 Install root will be '/opt'
 ```

 _Script will next ask which code repo and branch to use.
-Use the default repo, and branch unless you have a project-specific branch in mind (e.g. "usap").
+Use the default repo and branch unless you have a project-specific branch in mind (e.g. "usap").
 If you need to access the internet via a proxy (as shown below), enter it when asked; otherwise just hit return._

 ```
 Repository to install from? (http://github.com/davidpablocohn/openrvdas)